Failure to Diagnose Fainting Spells

 Prescribed medications may also lead to fainting as the heart can occasionally become more sensitive to the effects of these drugs.
 This may cause the prescribed drugs to slow and decrease the blood output from the heart, depriving the brain of oxygen, thus resulting in a fainting spell.

-There are many causes of fainting spells that are treatable.
-It is important if a person were to have fainting spells to get checked out at their physician immediately.
+Many causes of fainting spells are treatable.
+It is important if a person were to have fainting spells to get checked out by their physician immediately.
 Properly diagnosed, a doctor may prevent future occurrences, brain damage, or even death.

-In order to diagnose fainting spells, a doctor will give a physical examination of a patient to look for possible signs that could point in the direction of a potential diagnosis.
+To diagnose fainting spells, a doctor will give a physical examination of a patient to look for possible signs that could point in the direction of a potential diagnosis.
 The doctor may also want to use a heart monitor to look for any possible heart rhythm disturbances, however, the heart rhythm disturbances may not always be present at the time of the test.
-The doctor may also check for orthostatic hypotension by checking the patients blood pressure while lying and standing.
+The doctor may also check for orthostatic hypotension by checking the patient's blood pressure while lying and standing.

-If a physician failed to diagnose Long Q-T Syndrome as an “ordinary” fainting spell or epilepsy, then the misdiagnoses could lead to the wrong treatment which may result in cardiac arrest, followed by brain damage and even death.
-LQTS could be detected by electrocardiogram (EKG) testing is a treatable condition often by simply taking oral medications.
+If a physician fails to diagnose Long Q-T Syndrome as an “ordinary” fainting spell or epilepsy, then the misdiagnoses could lead to the wrong treatment which may result in cardiac arrest, followed by brain damage and even death.
+LQTS can be detected by electrocardiogram (EKG) testing is a treatable condition often by simply taking oral medications.